 - 208.2b The card may have a static ability that creates a replacement effect that sets the creature's power and toughness to one of a number of specific values as it enters the battlefield or is turned face up.
 (See rule 614, "Replacement Effects.")
 Such an ability is worded "As [this creature] enters the battlefield . . . ," "As [this creature] is turned face up . . . ," or "[This creature] enters the battlefield as . . ." and lists two or more specific power and toughness values (and may also list additional characteristics).
 The characteristics chosen or determined with these effects affect the creature's copiable values.
 (See rule 707.2.)
 While the card isn't on the battlefield, its power and toughness are each considered to be 0. - 208.3.
 A noncreature permanent has no power or toughness, even if it's a card with a power and toughness printed on it (such as a Vehicle).
-A noncreature object not on the battlefield has power or toughness only if it has a power and toughness printed on it. - 208.3a If an effect would be created that affects the power and/or toughness of a noncreature permanent, that effect is created even though it doesn't do anything unless that permanent becomes a creature.
+A noncreature object not on the battlefield has power or toughness only if it has a power and toughness printed on it. - 208.3a If an effect would be created that sets the base power and/or toughness of a noncreature permanent, or otherwise modifies its power and/or toughness, that effect is created even though it doesn't do anything unless that permanent becomes a creature.